a-n-rose/Vocab-Collector-and-Tester/README.md

 # Vocab-Collector-and-Tester
 My own personal vocabulary collector.
 Work in progress.
 Collect words in different languages in different lists.
+These are saved to a database via SQLite3.
 Create quizes w write-in options, multiple choice, "flashcards".

 ## To Run:
 Installations: